byteben/Toast/README.md

 **Toast_Notify.ps1
 BadgeImage.jpg
 HeroImage.jpg (364 x 180px, 3MB Normal Connection / 1MB Metered Connection)
 CustomMessage.xml**

+More on Toast Content can be found here:- https://docs.microsoft.com/en-us/windows/uwp/design/shell/tiles-and-notifications/adaptive-interactive-toasts

 **Parameters**
 You should specify either XMLScriptSourceDir **or** XMLOtherSource parameters but not both.
 If you specify no parameter the script will read the CustomMessage.xml in the script root.